 The Baccalaureate of Science in Nursing (BSN) program prepares the graduate to:

-3. Translate research findings to support evidence-based, competent, safe, and effective nursing care to individuals, families, and communities in diverse settings across the lifespan.
+4. Translate research findings to support evidence-based, competent, safe, and effective nursing care to individuals, families, and communities in diverse settings across the lifespan.

 The practicum experience is an opportunity for nursing students to apply their theoretical knowledge in a practical setting.
 It provides students with a chance to participate in a local or domestic immersion experience, guided and designed by nursing faculty in the RN-to-BSN program.
 Students are required to complete at least 45 practicum hours to gain practical experience and enhance their skills.

-NRS 2500 | Orientation to BSN Nursing
+NRS 2500 | Introduction to BSN Nursing

 1

-NRS 4400 | Population and Community Health Nursing
+NRS 4400 | Population Health Nursing

 3